 About Us

-I'm trying to build the kind of web site that I wish had existed when we first started looking for reading help for my stepson several years ago: A site that will help parents and teachers avoid the false starts and mis-diagnosis' we went through and to quickly arrive at that moment when you understand the real problem for the first time.
+I set out to build the kind of site that I wish had existed when first starting to look for help: A site that will help parents and teachers avoid false starts and mis-diagnosis' and to quickly arrive at that moment when the problem is understood for the first time.

 It's also the moment when you discover you've been part of a big community of people struggling with the same problem, shedding the same tears and sharing the same triumphs.